[ Ver esta página en español ]

 Lead is a harmful metal that can cause serious health problems.
 Lead is especially dangerous for children and pregnant women, but it can harm anyone.

-The most common source of lead poisoning for children in New York City is peeling lead paint and its dust.
+The most commonly identified source of lead poisoning for children in New York City is peeling lead paint and its dust.
 The most common cause of lead poisoning in adults is job-related exposure in the construction industry.
 People can also be exposed to lead through the use of lead-contaminated products.

 Lead can get in your body by touching products or surfaces that are covered with lead dust or contain lead, then putting your hands in your mouth.
 It can also get in your body if you eat, swallow or mouth a product that contains lead.
 Workers may be exposed to lead by breathing in lead dust or lead fumes during construction activities that disturb old, lead-based paint, such as renovations, repairs and demolition.